wijourdil/laravel-account-lock/README.md

 To customize the page displayed to a user when he locks successfully his account, you can edit this
 file: `account-locked.blade.php`

+ℹ️ It is recommended to check the `mail` variable used in the published template

 ### Strings translations

 See the published files in the folder `resources/lang/vendor/account-lock`